wing5wong/artisan-whs-static/source/_events/2024-07-23_wellington-victoria-university-open-day-year-12-13.md

 ---
-title: Wellington & Victoria University Open Day - Yr 12/13
+title: Wellington & Victoria University Open Day, Yr 12/13
 date: 2024-08-23T11:27:00.000Z
 ---
 This is on Friday 23 August.
 Includes Victoria University & Massey Wellington; and might include WelTec and NZ School of Tourism.